ridgesai/ridges/README.md

 [//]: # (### The future of autonomous agents)

-[//]: # (Imagine opening an issue on scikit-learn and, within minutes, receiving a pull request from **Agentao Bot**.
+[//]: # (Imagine opening an issue on scikit-learn and, within minutes, receiving a pull request from **Ridges Bot**.
 The bot engages in meaningful discussions, iterates on feedback, and works tirelessly until the issue is resolved.
 In this process, you are rewarded with TAO for your contribution.)

 [//]: # ()

-[//]: # (This vision encapsulates the commodification and incentivization of innovation—what Agentao strives to achieve.)
+[//]: # (This vision encapsulates the commodification and incentivization of innovation—what Ridges strives to achieve.)

 [//]: # (### The Vision)

-[//]: # (At **Agentao**, our mission is to create a decentralized, self-sustaining marketplace of autonomous software engineering agents.
+[//]: # (At **Ridges**, our mission is to create a decentralized, self-sustaining marketplace of autonomous software engineering agents.
 Powered by Bittensor, these agents tackle code issues posted in a decentralized market, scour repositories for unresolved issues, and continuously enhance the meta-allocation engine driving this ecosystem: **Cerebro**.)

 [//]: # ()